 We are thrilled to share the next post in our Kindergarten Countdown Camp (KCC) summer blog series that kicked off in Waukegan on June 19th.
-Up next, we’d like to introduce Michael Glassberg, a KCC volunteer, sharing his reflection of the camp over the past several weeks:
+Up next, we’d like to introduce Ashley Latz, a Waukegan educator, sharing her experience as a KCC teacher this summer.

-So far, what has been the most memorable part about your involvement in the Kindergarten Countdown Camp?
+What has been the most memorable part about your involvement with Kindergarten Countdown Camp?

-Do you think KCC is making an impact on the children that attend?
+Do you think Kindergarten Countdown Camp is making an impact on children that attend?

 I feel this program has had a profound impact on the children that it served.
 The children are excited to come to school and can’t wait to find out what our activities will be each day.
 I have seen improvements in their social interactions with peers and adults, handwriting skills, ability to recognize letters and sounds, number sense and counting, book and print awareness, cooperative play within a small group, ability to attend to an activity for an extended period of time, and the ability to travel to new and unfamiliar places during our Friday field trips.
 I know because of the help of this program, they will be well prepared for kindergarten in the fall.